Charlescai123/Runtime-Learning-Machine/cartpole/README.md

 - #### Runtime Learning Machine

-By Runtime-LearningMachine, the cartpole would always keep in a safe condition.
+By Runtime-Learning-Machine, the cartpole would always keep in a safe condition.
 To validate the training performance, we disable the teacher module during testing, and the result shows that the agent has learned the safe behavior from teacher:

 <p align="center">
   <img src="./docs/GIFs/ani_rlm_eval_10.gif" height="260" alt="ani_rlm_eval_10"/>
   <img src="./docs/GIFs/traj_rlm_eval_10.gif" height="260" alt="traj_rlm_eval_10"/>
   <br><b>Fig 6.
-Agent Inference after training 10 episodes by Runtime-LearningMachine</b>
+Agent Inference after training 10 episodes by Runtime Learning Machine</b>
 </p>

 ## Misc